axnsan12/drf-yasg/CONTRIBUTING.rst

       (venv) $ tox -e docs

-#.
-Push your branch and submit a pull request to the master branch on GitHub
+#. **Push your branch and submit a pull request to the master branch on GitHub**

    Incomplete/Work In Progress pull requests are encouraged, because they allow you to get feedback and help more easily.

-#.
-Your code must pass all the required travis jobs before it is merged.
-As of now, this includes running on
+#. **Your code must pass all the required travis jobs before it is merged**

-   Python 2.7, 3.4, 3.5 and 3.6, and building the docs succesfully.
+   As of now, this consists of running on Python 2.7, 3.4, 3.5 and 3.6, and building the docs succesfully.